Hyperdimension Neptunia: Megadimension Neptunia VII (2015)

+Hyperspace Neptunia Unlimited (2026)

+The first new mainline game in eleven years, focusing on new CPUs based on the 9th generation consoles, with Neptune herself stuck in a time loop.
+The gameplay takes after Neptunia's shift to RPG-Action first introduced in Sisters vs. Sisters and a more open world/open zone style exploration with flight mechanics.

+The game is set to release on PS4 (digital only), PS5, Switch, and Switch 2 in Japan by August 27, with a western release expected sometime in 2027.

 Spin-offs

 Hyperdimension Neptunia: Producing Perfection (2013)

 An idol-raising simulator game with rhythm and dating sim elements.
 It is the first game in the series to be on the PlayStation Vita and was the only game in the series to not receive a port to PCs.
+The game is deliberately non-canon.

 Neptunia Collection (2013)

 An online mobile card game for Android and iOS developed by Idea Factory and hosted by GREE starting from February 15, 2013.
 It is a collectible card game which involves social networking elements.
 The game's servers shut down on July 31, 2014.

 Hyperdevotion Noire: Goddess Black Heart (2014)

-Turn-based tactical role-playing game which utilizes a battle grid.
+Turn-based tactical role-playing game which utilizes a battle grid, and stars Noire as the protagonist.

 Hyperdimension Neptunia U: Action Unleashed (2014)

-Dynasty Warriors-type real-time action game.
+Musou-style action game.
+The game is deliberately non-canon.